YousifAbozid/storefront-backend/README.md

 ## Setting up the Database

-To set up the database, run `npm run create-dev-db` in your terminal.
+To set up the database, run `npm run create-dev-db` in your terminal, This command runs a script that uses db-migrate to create a new database called `storefront-backend` and then run `npm run migrate-up-dev` in your terminal to let the migrations create the tables in your database.

-## Seeding the Database

-To seed the database, run `npm run migrate-up-dev` in your terminal.
+PS: This script assumes you have installed `postgres` on your local machine and the server is running.

 ## Running the Server

-To run the server, run `npm run dev` in your terminal.
+To run the server in dev mode, run `npm run dev` in your terminal.
+To run the server in prod mode, run `npm start` in your terminal.

+### Ports

+The application runs on port `3000` with database on `5432`.

 ## Running in Production